McEnroe (talk show)

 On December 3, 2004, CNBC executives sent a memo to network employees saying the show was being canceled.
 McEnroe was given the option of stopping production immediately or allowing the show to go two more weeks.
-McEnroe decided to let the show last two more weeks to give the behind-the-scenes workers more work before the show went off-air.
+McEnroe decided to let the show last two more weeks to give the show's crew more work before the show went off-air.
 The last episode aired on December 15, 2004.
 Its 10 pm slot was taken by another talk show, The Big Idea with Donny Deutsch.